 Elia Powers is a professional journalist and a breaking news and features reporter.
 He worked at the Los Angeles Times, Inside Higher Ed and the St. Louis Beacon, covering beats including, higher education, sports and the arts.
-Powers earned his master’s degree in American Culture Studies from Washington University in St. Louis and is currently a first-year Ph.D. student at the University of Maryland’s Philip Merrill College of Journalism.
-His area of research is media/news literacy, and he teaches two discussion sections of the college’s undergraduate media literacy course.
+Powers earned his master’s degree in American Culture Studies from Washington University in St. Louis and is currently a fourth-year Ph.D. candidate at the University of Maryland’s Philip Merrill College of Journalism.
+He teaches news writing, journalism history and journalism ethics at Maryland.
 When not studying, writing articles and teaching, Powers enjoys playing basketball and tennis, and reading nonfiction books.

 Gemma Puglisi is an award-winning media strategist and producer with more than 25 years of experience.
 During her career she has worked in broadcast news, public relations, entertainment and the financial sector, where she was a market reporter/media relations specialist for NASDAQ.
 Her SOC classes have won recognition from The Washington Post, the Washington Times, the Washington Mystics of the WNBA and other organizations.
 Puglisi is often sought as an expert on crisis public relations, media issues, and women in communications.
 In 2006, she received the Order of the Star and was knighted by the Republic of Italy for her contributions to education and promoting Italian language and culture.